Abu Bakr al-Aydarus: Aidarus Mosque

 Several people alleged that Abu Bakr possessed mystical powers and claimed that they had met his spirit while sleeping; one legend mentioned a Sikh traveller who met Abu Bakr in his dream shortly after his demise.
 The Sikh, who was suffering from a stomachache, fell asleep beside his tomb.
 In his dream, Abu Bakr instructed the Sikh to bathe in a nearby pond and he quickly recovered.
 Following the ordeal, the grateful Sikh built a mosque over Abu Bakr's grave and shortly before returning to India, he gave a promise to the local residents that he would provide the doors for the newly constructed mosque.
 The Sikh met Abu Bakr again after his return to India, who narrated to Abu Bakr of his difficulty of bringing wood to Yemen for the construction of the mosque's doors.
 Abu Bakr provided instructions to the Sikh on the fate of the wooden logs, to which he duly followed and threw them into the sea.
 Residents at Sira later reported of receiving the wooden logs which the Sikh had thrown into the sea, and noted an inscription which stated the intended use of the wooden logs.
 The mosque later became the centre of Sufi learning in Aden, and several of his descendants took on the duty of the mosque's custodians.
 Renovations works were initiated during the 19th century and again in the 1990s, after the mosque suffered serious structural damage from the North Yemen Civil War.

 Descendants

-After relocating to Aden, Abu Bakr raised a family of his own and started a new lineage.
-The al-ʿAydarūs clan was an offshoot of the Ba 'Alawiyya as-Saqqaf clan of Tarim.
-Many of his descendants established trading links with the Bedouins and the Qu'aiti sultans and took up prominent political positions.
-Other descendants migrated to India, Southeast Asia and East Africa from the late 14th century onwards and established new Islamic schools or Muslim ruling houses; among the first descendants to migrate was a grandson, ʿAbd Allāh al-ʿAydarūs and another descendant, ʿAbdallāh ibn Shaykh al-ʿAydarūs, who migrated to India and Aceh, respectively, and established new diaspora communities.
+Abu Bakr al-Adani had one son who was known as Ahmad al-Musawa, his line of male-descent went extinct, subsequently also ending the lineage of al-Adani's descendants.